olilarkin/wsserver/README.md

 ###Building from source

-This IDE projects (Xcode3 and VS2010) are set up to be built with [maxbuild](https://github.com/olilarkin/maxbuild).
+The IDE projects (Xcode3 and VS2010) are set up to be built with [maxbuild](https://github.com/olilarkin/maxbuild).
 If you want to compile it you should first checkout maxbuild and then checkout ol.wsserver into the examples folder or a new folder at the same level.

 The following commands should get you set up: